flybywiresim/docs/docs/start/convert-liveries.md

 *This guide is provided with no guarantee of compatibility and meant for conversion of liveries for personal use.*

-To convert a livery of your choice you have to edit three files in that livery's folder.
+To convert a livery made for the default A320neo to work with the new FBW A32NX, you have to edit three files in that livery's folder.

 !!! info "Step One"